-- Irrespective of the mode of breathing, nasal or oral, and respiratory flow rate, >95% of the inspired chlorine was absorbed in the upper airways and <5% was delivered to the lower airways. - No relevant data were located regarding oral or dermal absorption of aqueous chlorine. - Because aqueous chlorine is a potent oxidant, the distribution, metabolism, and excretion of chlorine is determined by the product of the reactions of chlorine and biomolecules.
+- Studies in human volunteers found that irrespective of the mode of breathing (nasal or oral) and respiratory flow rate, >95% of inhaled chlorine was absorbed in the upper airways and <5% was delivered to the lower airways. - No relevant data regarding oral or dermal absorption of aqueous chlorine. - The distribution, metabolism, and excretion of chlorine is determined by the products of the reactions of hypochlorous acid/hypochlorite and biomolecules in vivo.